-Melty caramel and plenty of chocolate make these Gooey Caramel Brownies irresistible.
-Make them salted caramel brownies too!
+Melty caramel and plenty of chocolate make these gooey caramel brownies irresistible.
+Make them salted caramel brownies if you want too!

 This post may include affiliate links.
 For more information please see my disclosure agreement.

 What are the BEST brownies?

 When it comes to brownies, there seem to be an unlimited number of options.
 Here are some of my favorites.

 - Think Outside of the Box Brownies

 But even with all these choices, very few combinations are better than caramel, chocolate, and a dash of nuts!
 And I think the only way to describe them are Ooey Gooey.

 Using my recipe, you can make amazing homemade brownies with a caramel swirl.
 I also like to throw on the pecan bits for extra crunch!

 These caramel brownies also go by the name Turtle Brownies because of the combo of chocolate, caramel and pecans.